Tijara Atishaya Kshetra

 It is an important place for the Jains since ancient times.
 A place where idols are worshiped is called Dehra and it is one such place.
 In ancient times when Jain religion was flourishing, Tijara was one of their important centers and it had a lot of Jain temples, all of which were destroyed during the medieval period.
 This is in congruence with the fact that South Delhi also has lots of Jain temples and in fact, according to Jain texts, this area was called Yoginipura.

 According to the Jain Teerth website: The principal deity of Tijara Atishaya Kshetra is Bhagwan Chandra Prabhu (The 8th Teerthankar).
 The idol of Bhagwan Chandra Prabhu is very beautiful and attractive in Padmasana Posture made of white stone that was discovered on August 16, 1956, after digging.
 Mrs. Saraswati Devi wife of Vaidya Shri Bihari Lal kept fast for three days.
 At the night of 3rd day, Mrs. Saraswati Devi saw a dream and came to know about the place where the idol may be found.
 According to dream in the next morning, this miraculous idol of Bhagwan Chandra Prabhu was discovered.

 It is said that the place dates back to Vedic age or Satyuga and was called Trigatpura then.
 There is a mention of this place in the story of Shravan Kumar.

-A huge Dharamshala that can accommodate many people and a Bhojanalaya that serves food are located along with the temple.
+A huge Dharamshala that can accommodate many people and a Bhojanalaya that serves food is located along with the temple.
 The complex is fairly new but you can see the typical Jain temple features like glass paintings and carved pillars.
 Temple is peaceful and you can spend some quiet time here.
 The original place where the idols were found is now behind the main temple where the found idols were installed.